-Increasingly, however, cloud-based solutions are evolving from simple client-to-cloud interactions (reminiscent of the traditional client-server model) into swarm-to-cloud interactions, wherein the cloud-based solution is not merely responding to individual client requests, but rather to the collective demand of a "swarm" of clients, making the determination of what constitutes demand for cloud resources for purposes of elastic resource allocation far more complicated.
-In this paper, we propose a general framework and present a prototype implementation that enable elasticity for a canonical "swarmto-cloud" application - namely peer-assisted content delivery.
-Towards Elastic Cloud-Based, Peer-Assisted CDNs: Traditional Content Delivery Networks (CDNs) such as Akamai [3] were conceived as special-purpose clouds catering almost exclusively to large, highly-popular content providers such as iTunes and CNN.
-Today, the advent of cloud-based storage and delivery solutions such as Amazon S3 [1] and CloudFront [1] make it possible for much smaller-scale content providers to deploy and elastically provision their own cloud-based CDNs in an almost real-time fashion.
-The major cost contributor for such cloud-based CDNs is off-cloud bandwidth: the bandwidth consumed to deliver content from the CDN content servers (in the cloud) to the CDN clients (off the cloud).
-To reduce off-cloud bandwidth, an increasing number of CDN solutions (including those offered by major market players such as Akamai [3], Limelight [5], and Amazon [1]) rely on swarm-based, peer-assisted approaches that leverage the uplink capacity of end-users to reduce off-cloud bandwidth consumption.
-This approach, which is particularly effective for highly-popular content, can be seen as seamlessly bridging client-to-cloud and swarm-to-cloud interactions: For less-popular content, a cloudbased, peer-assisted CDN behaves as a traditional (clientserver) CDN system, whereas for highly-popular content, it behaves as a peer-to-peer system.
+Traditional Content Delivery Networks (CDNs) such as Akamai [1] were conceived as special-purpose services catering almost exclusively to large, highly-popular content providers such as iTunes and CNN.
+Today, however, the advent of cheap Internet storage and delivery services - for example Amazon S3 [2] and CloudFront [2] - make it possible for much smaller-scale content providers to deploy and provision their own "ad hoc" CDNs in an almost real-time fashion.

+In general, the major cost contributor for CDNs is the bandwidth consumed to deliver content from content servers to the clients.
+Essentially, the bandwidth costs associated to content distribution are reflected into "content delivery plans" that customers of a CDN service are required to pay.
+With the goal of bounding such costs - and thus attract a variety of customers, including small content producers with budget contraints - it is increasingly the case that content delivery solutions are evolving from simple client-CDN interactions (reminiscent of the traditional client-server model) into swarm-CDN interactions, wherein the content servers are not merely responding to individual client requests, but rather to the collective demand of a set of clients that are looking for the same content, usually referred to as "swarm."
+Indeed, to reduce bandwidth requirements, an increasing number of CDN solutions (including those offered by major market players such as Akamai [1], Limelight [17], and Amazon [2]) rely on swarm-based, peer-assisted approaches that leverage the uplink capacity of end-users to reduce the CDN bandwidth consumption.
+This approach, which is particularly effective for highly-popular content, can be seen as seamlessly bridging client-CDN and swarm-CDN interactions: For less-popular content, a peer-assisted CDN behaves as a traditional CDN system, whereas for highly-popular content, it behaves as a peer-to-peer system.

-Existing cloud-based peer-assisted CDNs rely on swarmbased protocols such as BitTorrent [4].
-While such protocols are quite efficient for exchanging content among peers (in terms of download time, resource utilization, and fairness), they are not designed to provide the content source with the means to gauge the marginal utility of its contribution to the swarm.
-Specifically, in our cloud-based peer-assisted CDN setting, swarm-based protocols do not enable the content server (in the cloud) to gauge and hence manage the inherent tradeoffs between off-cloud bandwidth utilization and the efficacy of content delivery.
+Existing cloud-based peer-assisted CDNs rely on swarm-based protocols such as BitTorrent [5].
+While such swarm-based protocols are quite efficient for exchanging content among peers (in terms of download time, resource utilization, and fairness), they are not designed to provide the content source with the means to gauge the marginal utility of its contribution to the swarm.
+Specifically, in a peer-assisted CDN setting, swarm-based protocols do not enable the content server to gauge and hence manage the inherent tradeoffs between server bandwidth utilization and the efficacy of content delivery.
 This is precisely the capability that the work presented in this paper aims to provide.

-Paper Scope and Contributions: We present a novel framework for cloud-based peer-assisted CDN solutions in which the content server (inside the cloud) is able to adjust the off-cloud bandwidth it contributes to the swarm (the set of clients outside the cloud) so as to achieve a specific objective based on a feedback signal related to the state of the swarm.
+Paper Scope and Contributions: In this paper, we propose a framework for peer-assisted CDN solutions in which the content server is able to adjust the bandwidth it contributes to the swarm (the set of clients downloading content) so as to achieve a specific objective based on a feedback signal related to the state of the swarm.
 Our framework is general enough to allow for many possible combinations of objectives and feedback signals.
 For instance, the objective may simply be to keep the swarm alive based on a feedback signal indicating the level of redundancy for particular pieces of content in the swarm.
 Alternately, the objective may be to ensure a desirable level of service based on a feedback signal gauging average delivery time to clients.

-To establish a reference model for these as well as other combinations of objectives and feedback signals, in Section II, we develop an analytical model that quantifies the costperformance tradeoff for cloud-based, peer-assisted content delivery.
-Our model relates off-cloud bandwidth utilization (the cost incurred by the provider) to the average delivery time (the performance observed by clients).
-Along these lines, our findings suggest the existence of a quiescent (close to optimal) operating point beyond which the marginal utility from additional off-cloud bandwidth utilization is negligible.
+To establish a reference model for these as well as other combinations of objectives and feedback signals, in Section 2, we discuss the cost-performance tradeoff for peer-assisted content delivery.
+Our findings suggest the existence of a quiescent (close to optimal) operating point beyond which the marginal utility from additional content server bandwidth utilization is negligible.